 This product was not featured by Product Hunt yet.
-It will not yet shown by default on their landing page.
+It will not be visible on their landing page and won't be ranked (cannot win product of the day regardless of upvotes).

 Product upvotes vs the next 3